tpgillam/mt2/README.rst

     from mt2 import mt2

+    # The units of all quantities are the same, e.g. GeV
     val = mt2(
         100, 410, 20,  # Visible 1: mass, px, py
         150, -210, -300,  # Visible 2: mass, px, py